mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Same person:** Oh, okay.
 That’s fine.
 Thank you.

 **Katagiri Roshi:** But how does it connect?
 How does it happen, so-called connection?
 That means the time process.
-That means the teaching of *tathagatagarbha*. *Tathagatagarbha* is [not] that they are two: mundane world and the supermundane worlds are not two, but they are not one.
-That is the *tathagatagarbha*.
-But temporarily we say *tathagatagarbha* “is covered with clouds,” so-called delusion, *klesha*.
-Well, *temporarily* we can say so, teaching has to say so, because we have to make the definition of [what] *tathagatagarbha* is.
+That means the teaching of *tathāgatagarbha*. *Tathāgatagarbha* is [not] that they are two: mundane world and the supermundane worlds are not two, but they are not one.
+That is the *tathāgatagarbha*.
+But temporarily we say *tathāgatagarbha* “is covered with clouds,” so-called delusion, *klesha*.
+Well, *temporarily* we can say so, teaching has to say so, because we have to make the definition of [what] *tathāgatagarbha* is.
 So very naturally it’s explained like that – but actually it’s not two.
 They are not two, they are not one.

 So that is always the one piece of paper with the two aspects.
 If you see one, always there is a one, so-called *awareness*.
 But *un-awareness* is hidden behind.
 But it’s not separate; it’s already with it.

 And then in the next chapter, this book explains the *alayavijnana*.
 That is *alayavijnana*.
-Why we have to say that *tathagatagarbha*, that is psychologically, *tathagatagarbha* will be explained as *alayavijnana*. *Alayavijnana* is just one piece of paper with the two aspects, always.
+Why we have to say that *tathāgatagarbha*, that is psychologically, *tathāgatagarbha* will be explained as *alayavijnana*. *Alayavijnana* is just one piece of paper with the two aspects, always.
 And then always it is working, showing the back, showing the front.
 When you see the front, the whole world [is] front.
 The back of the piece of paper is hidden, so you cannot see it – but it’s there, always.
 That is the situation of oneness, okay? *[He chuckles.]* So it’s not one, it’s not two, in terms of common sense.
 Because it’s working, just like a falling leaf.

 **Someone:** Or like waves in water.